CumulusNetworks/docs/content/guides/production-ready-automation/Quick-Start.md

 ## Start a Golden Standard Demo Topology

-The following procedue describes the easiest way to start a Production Ready automation demo using a bash script that is provided in the package.
+The following procedue describes the easiest way to start a Production Ready automation demo using a bash script provided in the package.
 The bash script performs the following steps automatically:

 - Checks if the Cumulus Linux Reference Topology submodule is present (if not present, it attempts to download it)
 - Performs a vagrant up for the oob-mgmt-network devices